Enteee/xt_sslpin/README.md

 (Re-handshaking will not be checked in order to incur minimal overhead, and as the server has already proved its identity).

-Up until the ChangeCipherSpec message is received, xt_sslpin will drop out-of-order TCP segments to parse the data linearly without buffering.
+Up until the ServerCertificate message is received, xt_sslpin will drop out-of-order TCP segments to parse the data linearly without buffering.
 Conntrack takes care of IP fragment reassembly up-front, but packets can still have non-linear memory layout; see skb_is_nonlinear().